 Google has thrown its weight behind Tech City, East London's fast-growing hub for Internet companies, by signing a lease for a seven-floor building that will serve as a launch-pad for new start-ups and developers.

-The centre, due to open in 2012, will house advisers from Google and other organisations that support technology entrepreneurs, the U.S. company said on Wednesday.
+The center, due to open in 2012, will house advisers from Google and other organizations that support technology entrepreneurs, the U.S. company said on Wednesday.

 It will be located close to Old Street roundabout, dubbed Silicon Roundabout, in an area of London that has already attracted hundreds of new Internet start-ups.

-The move supports British Prime Minister David Cameron's ambition, announced in November 2010, for London's East End to become a technology centre to rival California's Silicon Valley.
+The move supports British Prime Minister David Cameron's ambition, announced in November 2010, for London's East End to become a technology center to rival California's Silicon Valley.

-Google, which will retain its central London offices, said the centre would be the first initiative of its kind for the company anywhere in the world.
+Google, which will retain its central London offices, said the center would be the first initiative of its kind for the company anywhere in the world.